-To detect high-level behaviors, we must collect data which remarkably shows characteristics of individual user behavior as behavior logs.
-We focus on the aspect that most people often have habitual actions in a habitual order, for not making omission of things to do, in situations such as leaving the home and going to bed.
+To detect high-level behaviors, we must collect data which remarkably show characteristics of individual user behavior in each situation as behavior logs.
+We focus on the aspect that most people have habitual activities in a habitual order in situations such as leaving home and going to bed.
 Each user has his own characteristic behavior in such specific situations.
 That means the user habitually touches the same objects every time in the same situation.
-The kind of objects the user touches and their order depend on the individual user.

-We record histories of touched objects as behavior logs, using 13.56MHz RFID tags.
+We record histories of touched objects as behavior logs, using 13.56 MHz RFID tags.
 As shown in Fig. 1, the tags are embedded in various objects of a living space, such as a doorknob, a wallet, or a refrigerator.
-Every object can be identified by unique tag-IDs stored in the tags.
-In contrast, a user wears a finger-ring-type RFID reader.
+Every object can be identified by its unique tag-ID stored in the tag.
+Meanwhile, a user wears a finger-ring-type RFID reader shown in Fig. 2.
 With this RFID system, according to user behavior, the history of touched objects is recorded in a database as the behavior log of the user.
-Fig. 2 shows actual behavior logs recorded by our system.
-The table shows behavior logs of two users in situations of leaving the home and coming home.
-For example, in the situation of leaving the home, the habitual actions of user A are different from those of user B. From the log, it is inferred that user A brushed his teeth, changed his clothes, picked up some portable commodities, and brought out a milk carton from the refrigerator.
-It is inferred that user B brushed his teeth, set his hair, operated a VCR and then picked up some portable commodities.
+Fig. 3 shows actual behavior logs recorded by our system.
+The table shows behavior logs of two users in situations of leaving home and coming home.
+For example, in the situation of leaving home, the habitual activities of user A are different from those of user B. From the logs, it is inferred that user A brushes his teeth, changes his clothes, picks up some portable commodities, and brings out a milk carton from the refrigerator.
+It is inferred that user B brushes his teeth, sets his hair, operates a VCR and then picks up some portable commodities.
 These behavior logs show that kind of touched objects and their order are different among individual users even in a same situation.
-Similarly, comparing each user's situation of leaving the home to that of coming home, it is found that a user touches different kinds of objects or touches the same objects in a different order in different situations.
+Similarly, comparing each user's situation of leaving home to that of coming home, it is found that the user touches different kinds of objects or touches the same objects in a different order in different situations.